DennisLent/Civorum/README.md

 # Civorum

-A tile-based civ-like 4X game for agent simulations in Rust
+A deterministic, ECS-driven, hex-tiled 3D 4X simulator.
+This workspace contains a minimal, compilable skeleton organized for modularity, replayability, and moddability.